What are the other Names for this Condition? (Also known as/Synonyms)

 - Diabetes makes it difficult for one to control their blood pressure and cholesterol, leading to possible heart attacks, stroke, and other complications.

-- Diabetes may cause one’s bone mineral density to lower, increasing the risk for developing osteoporosis.
+- Diabetes may cause one’s bone mineral density to lower, increasing the risk of developing osteoporosis.

 - Alzheimer’s disease can be caused by Type 2 Diabetes.